doylek1/ResGuides-NLTK/background.md

 NameError: name 'love' is not defined```

+Examples of computer languages include Python, R, JavaScript, etc...

+####Natural Language Processing (NLP)
-**Natural Language Processing** (NLP) tries to use programming to understand human languages.
+NLP tries to use programming to understand human languages.
 Usually, this is in the form of written text or audio that is translated into text and then converted into something the computer can understand.
 Numbers.

 This chapter uses NLP in a broad sense to include any computer manipulation of natural language.
 At one extreme, this could be simple.
 For example, counting word frequencies to compare different writing styles.

+####An example...

 Lexical density is usually a good indicator of the general tone of texts.
 The language of academia, for example, often has a large number of nouns to verbs.
 We can approximate an academic tone simply by making nominally dense clauses: